paulocesarcsdev/machine_learning_from_scratch_python/README.md

     Other areas in which KNN algorithm can be used are Speech Recognition, Handwriting Detection, Image Recognition and Video Recognition.

+## Pros and Cons of KNN

+### Pros
+  It is very simple algorithm to understand and interpret.

+  It is very useful for nonlinear data because there is no assumption about data in this algorithm.

+  It is a versatile algorithm as we can use it for classification as well as regression.

+  It has relatively high accuracy but there are much better supervised learning models than KNN.

+### Cons
+  It is computationally a bit expensive algorithm because it stores all the training data.

+  High memory storage required as compared to other supervised learning algorithms.

+  Prediction is slow in case of big N.

+  It is very sensitive to the scale of data as well as irrelevant features.

 #### Euclidean distance
  #### ![formula](https://render.githubusercontent.com/render/math?math=d%20=\sqrt{(%20x_2%20-%20x_1)^2%20%2B%20(%20y_2%20-%20y_1)^2%20})